Charles

 pressure and temperature level.
 Therefore, the reverse operation

-it may be seen that all of the energy in the heated compressed gas
+and it may be seen that all of the energy in the heated

-has been transferred to the piston 309, which is now prepared to
+compressed gas has been transferred to the piston 309, which is

-Accordingly, a highly efficient adiabatic system has been
+back-up tank 303.
+Accordingly, a highly efficient adiabatic

-demonstrated in which the gas-volume transformer can be utilized
+system has been demonstrated in which the gas-volume transformer

-at both ends of the system.
-Of course, the device illustrated in
+can be utilized at both ends of the system.
+Of course, the

 It should be understood that various modifications, changes and

-of construction of the embodiment disclosed herein without
+details of construction of the embodiment disclosed herein

 Patents